Yasmani Grandal Player Props: White Sox vs. Cardinals

 Cardinals Pitching Rankings

-- Cardinals pitchers combine to allow 85 home runs (one per game), the second-fewest in the league.
+- Cardinals pitchers combine to allow the second-fewest home runs in baseball (87 total, one per game).

-- The Cardinals are sending Montgomery (6-7) to the mound for his 18th start of the season.
-He is 6-7 with a 3.28 ERA and 91 strikeouts through 98 2/3 innings pitched.
+- Mikolas (4-5) gets the starting nod for the Cardinals in his 19th start of the season.
+He has a 4.51 ERA in 105 2/3 innings pitched, with 72 strikeouts.

-- His most recent time out came on Sunday against the New York Yankees, when the left-hander went 6 2/3 innings, surrendering no earned runs while allowing two hits.
+- The right-hander last appeared on Monday against the Miami Marlins, when he tossed 6 1/3 innings, allowing four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.